deepjyoti31/farmsync/project_tracker.md

 6. **Field card design**: Field cards display the parent farm name instead of "No location specified" for better context.
 Cards use a compact layout with appropriate icons and well-positioned action buttons.

+7. **Crop categorization**: When adding a crop, users first select a category (vegetables, fruits, cereals, flowers) and then choose from a filtered list of crops within that category.

+8. **Field selection by farm**: When selecting a field for a crop, fields are grouped by their parent farm for better organization and context.

+9. **Automatic harvest date calculation**: Based on the selected crop and planting date, the system automatically calculates the expected harvest date while keeping it editable for user adjustments.

+10. **Field creation accessibility**: Add Field buttons are placed in multiple strategic locations (Farms page, farm details dialog) to reduce navigation steps.

+11. **Authentication notifications**: Authentication success messages are only shown for explicit user actions (login, logout) and not for automatic session refreshes or browser minimization.

 ## Recent Fixes and Improvements

 ### 1. Dialog Component Structure